Aikido is training of mind and body. Its purpose is to produce sincere people.

 Aikido is a traditional Japanese martial art combining open-hand, sword and staff techniques together with the principles and practice of awase (connection) and kokyu (abdominal breath power).

-Founded in 1998 and now based in Woodend we offer two evening classes a week, instructed by Simon Harris, 5th dan.
+Founded in 1998 and now based in Research we offer three evening and two morning classes a week, instructed by Simon Harris, 5th dan.
 Simon has trained Aikido for over 20 years and has regularly trained as a live-in student at the headquarters dojo in Iwama, Japan since his first trip in 1988 at the age of 15.
-Simon is committed to the practice of Dento Iwama Ryu Aikido as taught by his instructor Saito Hitohira Soke.
+Simon is committed to the practice of Aikido as taught by his instructor Saito Hitohira Soke.

 Much of the founder’s research took place at his private “outdoor” dojo in the quiet farming community of Iwama, Japan.
 Thus, the name of the style we practise is often referred to as Dento Iwama Ryu, which literally translates as Traditional Iwama Style reflecting the technical and spiritual roots.